Defining and Characterizing Reward Hacking: Related Work

 Despite the prevalence and potential severity of reward hacking, to our knowledge \citet{pan2022effects} provide the first peer-reviewed work that focuses specifically on it, although \citet{everitt2017reinforcement} tackle the closely related issue of reward corruption.
 The work of \citet{pan2022effects} is purely empirical; they manually construct proxy rewards for several diverse environments, and evaluate whether optimizing these proxies leads to reward hacking; in 5 out of 9 of their settings, it does.
 In another closely related work, \citet{zhuang2020consequences} examine what happens when the proxy reward function depends on a strict subset of features relevant for the true reward.
 They show that optimizing the proxy reward can lead to arbitrarily low true reward under suitable assumptions.
 This can be seen as a seemingly valid simplification of the true reward that turns out to be (highly) hackable.
 While their result only applies to environments with decreasing marginal utility and increasing opportunity cost, we demonstrate hackability is an issue in arbitrary MDPs.

 Hackability is particularly concerning given arguments that reward optimizing behavior tends to be power-seeking \citep{turner2021optimalneurips}.
 But \citet{leike2018scalable} establish that any desired behavior (power-seeking or not) can in principle be specified as optimal via a reward function.\footnote{ Their result concerns non-stationary policies and use non-Markovian reward functions, but in Appendix~\ref{sec:any_policy_optimal}, we show how an analogous construction can be used with stationary policies and Markovian rewards.} However, unlike us, they do not consider the entire policy preference ordering.
 Meanwhile, \citet{abel2021expressivity} note that Markov reward functions cannot specify arbitrary orderings over policies or trajectories, although they do not consider hackability.
 Previous works consider reward functions to be equivalent if they preserve the ordering over policies \citep{ng1999policy, ng2000algorithms}.
 Unhackability relaxes this, allowing equalities to be refined to inequalities, and vice versa.
 Unhackability provides a notion of what it means to be ``aligned enough''; \citet{brown2020value} provide an alternative.
 They say a policy is $\varepsilon$-value aligned if its value at every state is close enough to optimal (according to the true reward function).
-Neither notion implies the other. \textit{Reward tampering} \citep{everitt2017reinforcement, kumar2020realab, uesato2020avoiding, everitt2021reward} can be viewed as a special case of reward hacking, and refers to an agent corrupting the process generating reward signals, e.g.\ by tampering with sensors, memory registers storing the reward signal, or other hardware. \citet{everitt2017reinforcement} introduce the Corrupt Reward MDP (CRMDP), to model this possibility.
-A CRMDP distinguishes corrupted and uncorrupted rewards; these are exactly analogous to the proxy and true reward discussed in our work and others. \citet{leike2018scalable} distinguish reward tampering from \textit{reward gaming}, where an agent achieves inappropriately high reward without tampering.
-However, in principle, a reward function could prohibit all forms of tampering if the effects of tampering are captured in the state.
-So this distinction is somewhat imprecise, and the CRMDP framework is general enough to cover both forms of hacking.
+Neither notion implies the other.